themesberg/flowbite-svelte/src/routes/docs/pages/how-to-contribute.md

 ## A11y Test

-Please test a page with [Nu Html Checker](https://validator.unl.edu/) relating to your change.
+We recommend to test a page with [Nu Html Checker](https://validator.unl.edu/) relating to your change.

 Test a page.